BIG-RAT/Object-Info/README.md

 **History**

+2021-11-127: Version 1.4.2 - Fixed issue where policy/script lookups may hang when computer configurations exist.
+Added an alert in the event one or more lookups fail.

 2021-11-127: Version 1.4.0 - Fixed issues with extension attribute and group lookups.
 Added ability to report on policy trigger usage.

 2021-10-17: Version 1.2.1 - Fixed crash due to login trigger being removed from Jamf Pro